isrkan/AI-Agent-Practice/Foundation-layer/Tool_use/MCP/README.md

 4. Converts tool schemas to LangChain-compatible format
 5. Returns a list of tools ready to use

+The `client.get_tools()` function is asynchronous — it launches each tool server as a background process and communicates with them.
+Using `await` ensures that Python waits for those servers to start and respond, without freezing the entire app.
+This allows our program to remain responsive and efficient while it fetches tools over stdio.

 ## Step 4: Define the agent state
 Before building the agent graph, we need to define the state structure that will be passed between nodes.
 The state maintains the conversation context and tracks the agent's workflow.